 → Inclusive development of table tennis in centres for physically disabled children.

 During an ITTF mission for a Level 1 coach training, Sarah HANFFOU visited the Saint Kizito Institution, in Bujumbura.
 This centre for disabled children was created in 1965.
-Today, the centre includes a physical rehabilitation department and the prostheses are made on site.
+Today, the centre includes a physical rehabilitation department and prostheses are made on site.
 It welcomes 236 students, 196 of whom are permanent residents with a physical disability.
 40 children without a disability are enrolled in the same school for an inclusive development of the kids’ lives.

-During her visit at the centre, Sarah realized that only a few activities were being offered to the children because of a lack of funds and equipment.
+During her visit at the centre, Sarah realized that only a few activities were being proposed to the children because of a lack of funds and equipment.
 Floride, a Level 1 coach from the International Table Tennis Federation, volunteered within PING SANS FRONTIÈRES in order to initiate a table tennis activity in the centre.

 On the mid-term perspective, we wish to develop this project in the 3 centres of this kind in the country (Bujumbura, Muyinga and Gitega) and organize some initiation practices and tournaments.